The purpose of this project is to provide a cross-platform library to parse, modify, and abstract the ELF, PE, and Mach-O formats.

 }

-Address sanitizer checks (ASAN)
+Address Sanitizer checks (ASAN)

-CI for testing and releasing packages
+Continuous Integration for testing and releasing packages

-Dockerization of the different CI steps
+Dockerization of various CI steps

 A comprehensive changelog